 Entity ID examples

-The following examples show how to construct entity IDs for different crawler types and levels.
+The following examples show entity ID construction for different crawler types.

 Colons (:) separate each level.
 Empty strings between consecutive colons (for example, ::) represent unsupported levels.